bytebone/how2host/src/apps/Full Media Stack/fullmediastack.md

 [!ref icon="check-circle" text="First Steps"](../../first-steps/2-docker-setup.md)

-# Information about a "Full Media Stack"
+# Information about "Full Media Stack"

 A Full Media Stack is a collection of Programs for watching Movies and TV-Shows.
 By hosting one, you can enjoy watching Movies and TV Shows without having Privacy concerns.
 The Programs what we are gonna use are listed here: